-If the Local Manager is not managed by a Control Center, use the config export command to create an XML file of the Local Manager's configuration and send it to the IP address of your choice using SCP or FTP.
+A Local Manager’s configuration can be retrieved using the config export command to create an XML file of its config and send it to the IP address of your choice using SCP or FTP.
 Use the config system export command to archive collected device statistics to an external server using FTP or SCP.

 The Pulse client uses the ECHO protocol (TCP port 7) to determine network availability.
 TCP ECHO packets are sent every 30 seconds from the management Ethernet port to one or more pulse servers (usually in the Network Operation Center or on the other side of the WAN).
 The in-band/production network is deemed down after four consecutive ECHO failures from all defined pulse servers, after which the Local Manager can automatically initiate an out-of-band connection over the modem or secondary Ethernet port to reestablish connectivity to the remote site.

 While out-of-band, the Local Manager routes all traffic over the out-of-band connection except for ECHOs destined for the pulse server and for local traffic as defined by the user with the config system route command.
 The Local Manager will automatically tear down the out-of-band connection and communicate over the in-band/management Ethernet connection when it sees that the in-band network is operational again (determined by five consecutive successful echo requests).